 He sighed, conceding the point.
 ‘Have you given any thought to how you’ll go about it?’

 ‘His letter last year came from Milan.
 There must be a British consulate, where he’d have to register as an alien.
 That’s probably the best place to start.’

 Lillian shook her head.
 ‘I don’t think he’s still in Venice.
 That’s where his first card came from, but the other cards and the letter all came from different places.’

 ‘He’s in Venice,’ Bob said.
-He fished inside his jacket for his wallet, from which he removed a piece of paper.
-Unfolding it he passed it to Lillian.
+He fished inside his jacket for his wallet and took out a slip of paper which he unfolded and passed to her.
 Squinting to decipher the three short handwritten lines without her reading glasses, Lillian read: